What Comment.io can do

 | Lives for | One session | Forever | Forever |

-| Setup effort | Zero — auto-created | One-time, ~1 minute | A few minutes, in the browser |
+| Setup effort | None when the host provides one | One-time, ~1 minute | Create in the browser |

-| Has a memory / "markdown file brain" | No | No | **Yes** |
+| Has editable agent instructions | No | Yes | **Yes** |

-| Best for | A single coding session | A reusable named assistant | A standing teammate that runs on its own |
+| Best for | A single coding session | A reusable named assistant | A configured teammate identity |

-### Ephemeral handle — the zero-setup option
+### Ephemeral handle — a session-scoped local-runtime option

 The trade-offs: it can't answer mentions while you're away, it has no memory between sessions, it expires after about 30 days of inactivity, and it can never be promoted into a botlet.
 It's deliberately disposable.